As with many issues related to pregnancy and parenting, there are many myths and misconceptions about gestational diabetes.

 Gestational diabetes has been a controversial topic for some time, with even world famous obesterician, Michel Odent, weighing in on the matter.

-Some professionals believe gestational diabetes (not to be confused with type 1 diabetes) is a “diagnosis looking for a disease”, because the treatment is exactly the same as the advice to prevent it.
+Some medical and health professionals believe gestational diabetes (not to be confused with type 1 diabetes) is a “diagnosis looking for a disease”, because the steps to manage it is exactly the same as the advice to prevent it – with diet.

 Women diagnosed with gestational diabetes are given a label, without any evidence to show that the label improves outcomes.
-Healthy eating, quitting smoking and exercise is the treatment — not a pill.
+Low carb and high healthy fat eating, quitting smoking and exercise is how you prevent and treat insulin resistance.

 Our addiction to sugar and processed foods is literally making us — and our future children — sick.